Coordinator: JOHN CASKEY (Economics) 2

 Some direct experience or practical responsibility in the field, through work in a public, private, or voluntary agency, is required for graduation with a minor in public policy.
 Normally, students will hold internships between their junior and senior years.
 The internship program is supervised by the coordinator for the program.
 Planning for the internship experience should begin six to eight months before the time it might commence.
 Students should keep the program coordinator informed of their internship plans and, if needed, seek his or her advice in finding an appropriate internship.
 Funding for an internship is occasionally provided by the agency in which a person serves.
 Typically, however, students require support to cover their travel and maintenance costs during the eight to ten weeks of a summer internship.

 For students who are minors, the College attempts to provide support to those unable to fund themselves.
 Other possible sources of support for an internship include the James H. Scheuer Summer Internships in Environmental and Population Studies, the J. Roland Pennock Fellowships in Public Affairs, the Joel Dean Awards, the Sam Hayes III Research Grant, the Lippincott Peace Fellowships, and the David G. Smith Internship in Health and Social Policy.
-The total award from all Colleges sources may not exceed $4,350.
+The total award from all College sources may not exceed $4,350.
 Information on each of these sources can be obtained in the Public Policy Program Office, 105 Trotter.

 Thesis / Culminating Exercise

 Students writing a thesis should register for PPOL 097 in the fall of the senior year.
+In 2014–2015 and 2015–2016, the thesis requirement will only apply to honors minors.

 Honors Minor Option